cuthbertLab/music21/buildDoc/rst/moduleChord.rst

         .. attribute:: multisetCardinality

-            Return the number of pitch classes, regardless of redundancy.
+            Return an integer representing the cardinality of the mutliset, or the number of pitch values.

             >>> c1 = Chord(["D4", "A4", "F#5", "D6"])
             >>> c1.multisetCardinality